 View through Polarized Sunglasses against the Sun

 Another clever way to discern if your glass is tempered is by putting on polarized sunglasses and viewing the sun through it.
 If the glass has been tempered, you will likely see some spots or lines stretching across the pane.
 These lines and spots are a result of the machine rollers used during the heating process.
 To see these, you will need to look closely—they can be very subtle at times.
-After all, who wants to be looking through their tempered glass windshield on a sunny day and be distracted by lines and spots in the glass?
+After all, who wants to be looking through their Custom Tempered Glass windshield on a sunny day and be distracted by lines and spots in the glass?

 Score a Line